Struct schemars::schema::SchemaObject

 pub fn metadata(&mut self) -> &mut Metadata

-Returns a mutable reference to this schema’s Metadata
+Returns a mutable reference to this schema’s Metadata, creating it if it was None.

 sourcepub fn subschemas(&mut self) -> &mut SubschemaValidation